 Tackling Stubborn Stains

 Even with careful use, baking trays can accumulate stubborn baked-on grease and discoloration.
 For these tougher stains, a paste made of baking soda and vinegar can be highly effective.
 Apply the paste to the affected areas, let it sit for at least 30 minutes (or overnight for heavy stains), then scrub gently with a soft sponge.
 Lemon and salt also create a natural abrasive scrub for metal trays.
 For very grimy trays, some experts recommend powder cleaners like Bar Keepers Friend or using a crumpled ball of aluminum foil with soap as a gentle abrasive.
-Remember to rinse thoroughly and dry completely.
+Rinse thoroughly and dry completely.

 Maintaining Non-stick Coatings